Mayurji/mayurji.github.io/_posts/2020-07-06-HighDimension.markdown

 ### High Correlation Filter

 Here, If the columns present in the dataset are high correlated then the information becomes redundant and we drop these highly redundant variables from features.
-We can calculate the **correlation coefficient** between Numerical columns / variables.We can calculate the ‘correlation coefficient’ between Nominal columns / variables.
+We can calculate the **correlation coefficient** between Numerical columns/variables.We can calculate the ‘correlation coefficient’ between Nominal columns / variables.

-We can use the **pearson product moment coefficient** between Numerical columns / variables.We can use the ‘pearson Chi squared’ value between Nominal columns / variables.
+We can use the **pearson product moment coefficient** between Numerical columns/variables.
+We can use the ‘pearson Chi squared’ value between Nominal columns / variables.
 Before doing correlation operation, Perform normalization on the columns as correlation is scale sensitive.

 ### Note